• Recipes

 • 1 Tbsp kinako (roasted soybean flour)

-• 2 tsp sugar (not used when eating with kuromitsu)
+• 2 tsp sugar (optional, omit if serving with kuromitsu)

-• 2 Tbsp kuromitsu (brown sugar syrup) (optional)
+• 2 Tbsp kuromitsu (brown sugar syrup) (optional, omit if serving with sugared kinako)

 Prevent your screen from going dark